-The home Doctor Hiroshi Agasa shared with Ai Haibara.
+The home Professor Hiroshi Agasa shared with Ai Haibara.
 Ran had known Agasa for years, but Ai only a short while.
-Though they'd seen each other a few times, it was weeks (months?) before the little girl ever managed to even formally introduce herself.
+Even though they'd seen each other a few times, it was a long time before the little girl ever managed to even formally introduce herself.
 The child was an enigma to Ran.
 So quiet and introverted; almost never acting like your average child might.
 Ran sometimes found herself worrying about how she was faring in Dr. Agasa's care.
 He had asked Ran to take Conan because he wasn't confident in child rearing.

 Well, since I'm here anyway, I may as well look in on them.
 Ran thought to herself as she walked to the gate of the house.
 She pressed a button on the intercom and waited a moment.

 "Yes?" answered Ai's voice.
 Ran thought she heard noise behind.
 A lot of rushing around.

 "Ai-chan?
 This is Ran Mouri.
 Can I come in?"
 There was a long silence before an answer came.

 "Wait a moment," came the somewhat curt reply.

 That was one of the things that confused Ran most.
 Ai seemed to have something against Ran, even though they hardly knew each other.
 Ran got the impression it wasn't really personal, but it bothered her nonetheless.
 Did she remind Ai of someone she disliked?